zodmaner/cu-openstack/README.md

 And points your browser at http://localhost:8080 (assuming you are using the same port as the example above).

-Note that CU-openstack requires an access to a running instant of an Openstack cluster (DevStack will also do just fine for testing/development purposes) in order to function properly.
+Note that cu-openstack requires an access to a running instant of an Openstack cluster in order to function properly (DevStack will also do just fine for testing/development purposes).

 ## Dependencies